phalcon-orphanage/docs/en/reference/models.rst

 Caching Resultsets
 ^^^^^^^^^^^^^^^^^^
-Access to database systems is often one of the most common bottlenecks that reducesthe performance of web applications.
+Access to database systems is often one of the most common bottlenecks that reduces the performance of web applications.
 This is because of the complex connection procedures, among other things, that PHP must do in each request to obtain data from a database system.
 A well known technique to avoid the continuos access to databases is cache the resultsets obtained from the database in an intermediate and less crowded medium.

 Phalcon_Model_ is integrated with the Phalcon_Cache_ component to provide a fancy syntax caching resultsets.
 The first step to cache a resulset is define a default cache backend in the model manager: